 Instructions

-- Cut the butter into ½-inch cubes, then return it to the fridge to stay cold and hard.
-In a small bowl or cup, combine the milk (or non-dairy milk) and one tablespoon of lemon juice.
-Allow this to sit and curdle and turn into buttermilk while you prepare the rest of the ingredients (at least 10 minutes).
+- In a small bowl or cup, combine the milk and one tablespoon of lemon juice.
+Allow this to sit and curdle while you prepare the rest of the ingredients (at least 10 minutes).

-- Grind the lavender and sugar in a mortar and pestle, food processor or coffee grinder until the lavender is fragrant after about 30 seconds.
+- Grind the lavender and sugar in a mortar and pestle, food processor, or coffee grinder until the lavender is fragrant, after about 30 seconds.

 - In a large mixing bowl, whisk the lavender and sugar with the flour, baking powder, baking soda and salt.